 While I think it’s neat to have wildlife in the yard, I have a hate-hate relationship with deer.
 They eat all of my precious things!
 Deer fencing isn’t in the budget right now.
 Deer spray works- I buy the Bobbex brand- but my issue is that I forget to apply it!

 The deer don’t stay in town here year round, but by late summer they start visiting, looking for food.
-Throughout the winter and early spring they’re around, but once food starts growing in the coulees, there outta here for the summer.
+Throughout the winter and early spring they’re around, but once food starts growing in the coulees, they’re outta here for the summer.

 So anyway, all that to say, they come back when I’ve kind of forgotten they exist and am totally not expecting it.
 So I haven’t sprayed, and so they eat my trees pronto.
 This infuriates me and I immediately go out and spray, but after the next rainfall I forget again…and again the deer do some nibbling.